-- Practice using just your non-operative arm before surgery, so you get used to using only one arm for activities. - Attend a pre-operative education class with your care navigator.
+- Begin pre-operative exercises located in Appendix A. These should be done twice a day. - Attend a pre-operative education class with your care navigator.
 It is recommended that you also have your coach attend this education class with you.